 According to a Pew Research Center study, divorce for people over age fifty in the U.S. has doubled since 1990, and tripled for those sixty-five and older.* It’s understandable, considering people are living longer.
 And in some senses, “gray divorce” tends to be a bit easier—children are usually grown and not living at home, so you don’t have to deal with custody issues or child support.
 But in other regards, it can be more complicated.
 You want to ensure by dividing your estate and retirement that you are not going to decimate your ability to retire or stay retired.
+That is why you should contact your Provo divorce and family law attorney Jill Coil today.

 Here’s 5 things to keep in mind if you’re getting divorced at an older age: